Hengbot-Dynamics/heng-docs/docs/tutorial-basics/python_api.md

 ### 5.1 Disconnect

-If Sparky is disconnected, the error callback function will receive information at this time, and Sparky will automatically enter the recovery operation.
+If Sirius is disconnected, the error callback function will receive information at this time, and Sirius will automatically enter the recovery operation.

-But if it has disconnected for a long time, please check whether Sparky's own network status is normal?
+But if it has disconnected for a long time, please check whether Sirius's own network status is normal?
 Whether to display the IP address.

 ## VI.Version